 - 13.1.1.
 Boxers must wear red or blue gloves according to their corner allocation. - 13.1.2.
-When a Boxer receives their gloves, they must put on their glove in view of the Official who issued them.
+When a Boxer receives their gloves, they must put on their glove in view of the Official who issued them. - 13.1.3.

-- 13.1.3.
 The gloves must be taken off by Boxers immediately after the Bout is over and before the decision is announced. - 13.1.4.
 The padding of the gloves must not be displaced or broken.
 Only clean and serviceable gloves must be used. - 13.1.5.
 Gloves must weigh 284 grams (approx. 10oz) or 340 grams (approx. 12oz), with a tolerance of 5% up or downwards, of which the leather portion must not weigh more than half of the total weight, and the padding portion not less than half of the total weight.
 The margin of 5% would also apply downwards and upwards respectively. - 13.1.6.
-Ten (10) oz gloves will be used for all Women's Age and Weight Categories, all U17 Men's Weight Categories and - o from the M51kg (Flyweight) to the M67kg (Welterweight) in Elite Men's Weight Categories - o from the M50kg (Flyweight) to the M65kg (Welterweight) in U19 Men's Weight Categories. - 13.1.7.
-Twelve (12) oz gloves will be used: - from the M71kg (Light Middleweight) to the M92+kg (Super Heavyweight) in Elite Men's Weight Categories - o from the M70kg (Light Middleweight) to the M90+kg (Super Heavyweight) in U19 Men's Weight Categories. - 13.1.8.
+Ten (10) oz gloves will be used for all Women's Age and Weight Categories, all U17 Men's Weight Categories and - from the M50kg (Flyweight) to the M65kg (Welterweight) in U19 Men's Weight Categories; - o from the M51kg (Flyweight) to the M67kg (Welterweight) in Elite Men's Weight Categories until 31 December 2024; - from the M50kg (Flyweight) to the M65kg (Welterweight) in Elite and U19 Men's Weight Categories from 1 January 2025. - 13.1.7.
+Twelve (12) oz gloves will be used: - from the M70kg (Light Middleweight) to the M90+kg (Super Heavyweight) in U19 Men's Weight Categories; - from the M71kg (Light Middleweight) to the M92+kg (Super Heavyweight) in Elite Men's Weight Categories until 31 December 2024; - o from the M70kg (Light Middleweight) to the M90+kg (Super Heavyweight) in U19 Men's Weight Categories. from 1 January 2025. - 13.1.8.
 Only gloves with Velcro closing systems will be used for all World Boxing Competitions. - 13.1.9.
 In all World Boxing Competitions, the glove closure system will be covered by 5cm (2in) wide glove tape, with a maximum of one layer around the wrist part of the gloves to minimise the possibility of any cut or laceration to the opponent. - 13.1.10.
 The leather portion of the gloves must be made of high-quality material such as: - Cowhide leather - Grade A leather - Other materials of equivalent quality, subject to World Boxing approval - 13.1.11.
 The thumb must be fixed to the main body of the gloves by the top part and with a maximum gap of 10mm. - 13.1.12.
-The Competition identification or the manufacturer logo may be printed and displayed on the front top part of each glove with a maximum size of 50cm2, unless otherwise specified in Event Rules. - 13.1.13.
-The official manufacturer logo may be printed and displayed on the thumb of each glove with a maximum size of 24cm2, unless otherwise specified in Event Rules.
+The Competition identification or the manufacturer logo may be printed and displayed on the front top part of each glove with a maximum size of 50cm2, unless otherwise specified in the Event Rules.

+13.1.13.
+The official manufacturer logo may be printed and displayed on the thumb of each glove with a maximum size of 24cm2, unless otherwise specified in the Event Rules.